jwszolek/ims-web-spark/README.md

 # ims-web-spark
-template in java-spark for building simple web apps
+Template in spark-java (http://sparkjava.com/) for building simple web apps.

 ## Run it